 Quiet moments by one of my favourite walk and talk therapy locations.
 A peaceful space to pause, reflect and reconnect with nature.

-Glossary of Approaches & Terms
+FAQ Approaches & Terms

 • CBT explores how our thoughts, feelings, and behaviours influence one another.
 It helps identify unhelpful patterns and develop more supportive ways of responding.
 While often seen as structured or surface-level, CBT is actually a flexible, relational approach grounded in curiosity and collaboration.
 It invites us to understand where our beliefs come from and how they may have once helped us cope.